poser55/linked-db-rows/README.md

     - combine the metadata code lines in readOneRecord and similar methods
     - reduce the limitations
     - Fix hints marked as todo
+    - Support for different schemas
 * Fix bugs:
     - Upper/ lower case names in JSON
+    - escaping of table and field names